Synaps3Protocol/protocol-core-v1/paper/README.md

 ## 1.2 Allocation and Vesting Schedule

 The MMC Token distribution is designed to incentivize early adopters, contributors, and network participants while ensuring ecosystem sustainability.
+**All vesting schedules follow a “cliff + linear” model.** This means that during the cliff period no tokens are released, and once the cliff is reached, tokens are unlocked proportionally (linearly) across the remaining vesting duration.
 The allocation and vesting of tokens are as follows:

 | Entity                           |   Allocation (%) |   Vesting Start (month) |   Vesting Cliff (month) |   Vesting Duration (months) |
 |:---------------------------------|-----------------:|------------------------:|------------------------:|----------------------------:|